 Geoffrey Williamson: “Two more that come to mind that once were common in the Chicago area: Passenger Pigeon (now extinct) + the Greater Prairie-Chicken (gone from Chicago and hanging on by a thread in Illinois in part only because we supplement the birds here with individuals transported from Kansas).
 Some others: Yellow-headed Blackbird + Black Tern.
 We are on the eastern edge of the blackbirds range, but habitat loss is pushing them out.
 They nested not very long ago in southeast Chicago.
 Black Terns are in trouble everywhere.
 They too used to nest in Chicago.
 The same can be said for King Rail.
 All three are on the state endangered species list.
 The last three of these used to nest in the Lake Calumet area.
 The blackbird and the tern were still nesting in the Calumet area when I (started birding here but that ended quickly for the tern.
 When I started birding here (1990) the Calumet region was so full of birds, but the old timers told me how impoverished it was compared to the "old days."
 Now to me it is so impoverished compared to when I got here, when it was already impoverished.”

-Collins powerful mural design embraces a bird that was once common, but has now disappeared from Chicago, the Yellow-headed Blackbird.
-His piece also highlights that the Red-headed Woodpecker is in need of conservation before it too disappears from Chicago.
+Collins powerful mural tells the story of a bird that was once common, but has now disappeared from Chicago, the Yellow-headed Blackbird.
+His piece also highlights that the Red-headed Woodpecker is in need of conservation too - before it disappears from Chicago.
+In recent years the numbers for Red-headed Woodpeckers have been better, especially in surrounding counties, which is promising.
 Ultimately, Collin’s mural is very much about hope – “From Doom to Boom”.
-Through conservation we can turn things around – look at the success of the Peregrine Falcon in Chicago (once on the brink of extinction, now there are record numbers in Illinois)!
-Yet we must never forget one of the most cautionary tales of extinction - the Passenger Pigeon (at the time the most abundant bird in North America – it went extinct within 100 years.
+Through conservation we can turn things around.
+Look at the success of the Peregrine Falcon in Chicago.
+Overall - there are record numbers of Peregrines in Illinois, which is amazing considering there were "no Peregrines by the 1960's because the species had been extirpated (wiped out regionally)".
+Sadly though, we must never forget one of the most cautionary tales of extinction - the Passenger Pigeon.
+At the time the Passenger Pigeon was the most most abundant bird in North America.
+It went extinct within 100 years.